-The Integrated Thinking and Strategy Group (a special interest group of the IIRC's <IR> Business Network) brings together some of the world's most innovative companies so that they can collaborate, learn from each other, challenge each other's thinking and share leading practices between themselves and those who follow them.
+The Integrated Thinking and Strategy Group (a special interest group of the Value Reporting Foundation) Business Network) brings together some of the world's most innovative companies so that they can collaborate, learn from each other, challenge each other's thinking and share leading practices between themselves and those who follow them.

 Integrated thinking is engrained in the discipline of making a deliberate and coordinated effort to connect the organization's strategy, governance, performance and prospects.
-It is the active consideration by an organization of the relationships between its various operating and functional units and stores of value - its resources and relationships - that the organization uses or effects to create value over the short, medium and long term.
+It is the active consideration by an organization of the relationships between its various operating and functional units and stores of value - which the Value Reporting Foundation refers to as 'capitals' in the International <IR> Framework - that the organization uses or effects to create value over the short, medium and long term.